 David Ross gets the listing as proprietor in the 1912 directory under "moving picture theatres" and in the 1913 directory this address gets a listing for C.R.
 Walrod.
 In neither case do we get a hint of the theatre's name.

-The theatre was in a storefront in the U.S. Hotel building on the southeast corner of Main and Market St. The Temple Block was across the street.
+The theatre was in a storefront in the United States Hotel building on the southeast corner of Main and Market St. That block of Market was sometimes called Requena St. There had been earlier versions of the U.S. Hotel going back to around 1862.
+This last one, a three-story building, was constructed in 1874.
+The Temple Block was across the street to the west.
 Market St. vanished with redevelopment east of City Hall.

-Closing: Evidently it didn't work out too well for these guys.
+Closing: Evidently the theatre didn't work out too well for these guys.
 In the 1914 directory a George W. Yarrow has the premises.
 It was then evidently a combination billiards hall and barber shop.

 Status: The hotel building the theatre was in was demolished in 1939.